Asset options for display creatives

 Primary HTML5 asset

 You or your developer can package HTML5 assets and manually upload them to Campaign Manager.
 You must upload your HTML5 asset as a .zip or .adz containing a maximum of ten files, and including exactly one click tag.
+The maximum file size of the .zip or .adz file is 10 MB.
 Steps to package HTML5 assets

 Campaign Manager also supports responsive HTML assets, which are designed by creative developers to use a flexible layout that can adjust across ad slots and screen sizes.
 Learn more about building responsive creatives in Google Web Designer